 Rencontre autour du livre "Clashing Vulnerabilities: Disability and Conflict"

-Seminar about the book Clashing Vulnerabilities: Disability and Conflict by Simo Vehmas of Stockholm University, 2024–2025 fellow at the Paris IAS, with Don Kulick of Uppsala University and the University of Hong Kong, writer-in-residence for the month of May 2026 at the Paris IAS.
+Seminar about the book Clashing Vulnerabilities: Disability and Conflict by Simo Vehmas, professor of special education at Stockholm University, 2024–2025 fellow at the Paris IAS, with Don Kulick Distinguished University Professor of Anthropology at Uppsala University, fellow for one-month in writing residency of May 2026 at the Paris IAS.

 How might we think about vulnerability by looking at cases where different kinds of vulnerabilities clash?